fpoirotte/minigames/README.md

-# minigames
+# Minigames

-A series of mini-games
+A series of mini-games, if you can figure out the cheatcodes required to activate them.